kdbinsidebrains/site/_settings/02-authentication.md

 There are three levels where you can change authentication settings for an instance applying in the following order:

-- You can define authentication settings for an instance which will be used at the first place
+- You can define authentication settings for an instance which will be used in the first place
 - If an instance has no authentication settings, settings from its scope will be used
 - If a scope has no settings, then default settings will be used